Corral Hollow: European contact

 The first European to pass through Coral Hollow was possibly Juan Bautista de Anza, who led a party through the valley on a side trip from a journey from San Francisco to Monterey.
 Accompanying him were Joaquin Murrieta, and Tiburcio Vasquez.

 An old Spanish trail, El Camino Viejo, passed through the canyon.
-The trail was regularly used by Spanish and Mexican Vaqueros, when they drove herds of cattle through the canyon, and later served as a route to the southern mines during the California Gold Rush.
+The trail was regularly used by Spanish and Mexican Vaqueros, when they drove herds of cattle through the canyon, and later served as a route to the Southern Mines during the California Gold Rush.

 One of the first non-Native settlers in the canyon was Edward B. Carrell, in 1850.
 He and three associates built a tavern on the edge of El Camino Viejo, the trail running through the valley, called the "Zink House", which served wayfarers along the road for several years.
-The tavern was built 500 yards north Carrell's home, which is California Historical Landmark.
+The tavern was built 500 yards north of Carrell's home, which is California Historical Landmark.